 The SBHC team and services are organized explicitly around relevant health issues that affect student well-being and academic success.Read more

-- Comprehensive service scope: health center delivers primary care services designed to promote the optimal social, emotional, and behavioral health of students, as well as minimize the effects of poverty, chronic disease, and other adverse experiences on their school success.
+- Comprehensive service scope: health center delivers primary care services designed to promote the optimal social, emotional, and behavioral health of students, as well as minimize the effects of poverty, chronic disease, social determinants of health, and other adverse childhood experiences on their school success.